 Prerequisites: FNCE 100

-This course focuses on international financial institutions and international banking activities.
-We will examine how current and historical events are reshaping the industry.
-We will focus on the basic analytics of managing a bank's exposure to liquidity, credit, market and country risk.
-In addition, we will consider how to evaluate and compare the risk exposures and performance of individual banks.
-Throughout the semester we will discuss public policy issues such as international debt crises and regulation.
+This course focuses on international financial institutions, especially the activities of global, systemically important banks.
+We will examine how current and historical events are reshaping the industry and highlight the basic analytics of managing a bank's exposure to liquidity, credit, market and reputational risk.
+Most classes will begin with discussion of a current event related to course topics.
+Three team projects will be assigned that will give you deeper exposure to analytic techniques related to the course.
+Throughout the semester, we will discuss public policy issues facing the international financial system.

 The purpose of this course is to examine the financing of governments in the urban economy.
 Topics to be covered include the causes and consequences of the urban fiscal crisis, the design of optimal tax and spending policies for local governments, funding of public infrastructures and the workings of the municipal bond market, privatization of government services, and public financial systems for emerging economies.
 Applications include analyses of recent fiscal crises, local services and taxes as important determinants of real estate prices, the infrastructure crisis, financing and the provision of public education, and fiscal constitutions for new democracies using South Africa as an example.